BoineeloMoyo/instagram_projects/README.md

 # instagram_projects
- A repo containing all scripts for used for the codewithBoi instagram page.
+ A repo containing all scripts used for the codewithBoi instagram page.